 He has answered my families prayers as we figure out what to do about employment.
 He has not left us.
 He will never leave.
 He has blessed us.
 My mom found a part-time job and my dad is currently working towards a new one.

-Life hits sometimes.
-It hits hard.
-But we cannot let those moments in our life define us.
-We need to realize that god has a plan.
 Maybe there is a better job and better work ahead for my parents.

 Maybe we will win the lottery!
 Justkidding, we don’t gamble.
 But what I’m saying is, when life takes away from us, usually it is given us something better.
 I believe my parents struggles and their perseverance will someday be the greatest blessing for them.